moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

   * DM: in the context of JSX, "attributes" means props `<MyComponent myProp="I am an attribute of MyComponent" >`
     * the wider meaning of "attribute" is from XML, HTML `<tag attribute="value">`

+## react as a component-based framework/ what is a component?
+components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
+Components come in two types, Class components and Function components.

+## mechanisms of reuse
+A mechanism is reusable, if it can be employed for several domains and tasks .
+Focusing on usability can lead to application-specific mechanisms, that is, can reduce reusability
+* A partial is a chunk of HTML that can be inserted into another HTML document.
+* In CSS, a class is the mechanism we have for reuse.
+* In JavaScript, a function is the mechanism for reuse
+* In react, the reuse mechanism is the component. but a component all the three reuse mechanisms into one.